 A series of tsunamis hit coastal communities along the Sunda Strait in Indonesia on Sat., Dec.
 22, 2018.
 The hardest-hit area was the western coast of Banten province in Java.
-Deaths and destruction were also reported in Sunatra’s Lampung province.
-As of Dec.
-31, the tsunamis had killed at least 437 people with more than 14,000 injured and dozens missing.
+Deaths and destruction also were reported in Sunatra’s Lampung province.
+The tsunamis had killed at least 437 people and injured more than 14,000.
 Indonesian rock band Seventeen was performing in an outdoor concert for state utility PLN in the beach resort of Tanjung Lesung when the tsunami hit.
-Some members of the band, their crew and families are deceased or missing, as well as 29 concertgoers.
+Some members of the band, their crew and families were among the tsunami’s victims.
 The timing, although not the severity, is reminiscent of the Indian Ocean Tsunami on Dec.
 26, 2004.

 The tsunamis were triggered by underwater landslides, following the eruption of the Anak Krakatau volcano which sits halfway between Indonesia’s islands of Java and Sumatra.
-Both are located within the Pacific Ring of Fire which has been very active this year.
+Both are within the Pacific Ring of Fire.
 Anak Krakatau means child of Krakatau.
 It is an island that formed on the remnants of the volcanic island Krakatau which was destroyed in 1883, killing more than 36,000 people.

 In international disasters, cash donations are recommended by disaster experts as they allow for on-the-ground agencies to direct funds to the greatest area of need, to support economic recovery and to ensure that donations management doesn’t take away from disaster recovery needs.